 Where do I get my gear?
 REI exclusively.
 I love their return policy.

 - COTREX: The better app, though, is COTREX.
 This app, produced by the State of Colorado, is a beast.
-It’s got more information than you probably need, and its monstrous data base can bog down your phone.
+It’s got more information than you probably need, and its monstrous database can bog down your phone.
 But hang in there.
-There app has gotten better and better every year.
-I start on COTREX, which also has a website, when I’m making hiking plans, especially when outside of Denver.
+Their app has gotten better and better every year.
+I start on COTREX, which also has a website when I’m making hiking plans, especially when outside of Denver.

 Who Should I Hike With?

 The second most common question I see asked after “Where Should I Hike Today?” is “Who Should I Hike With?”
 It’s always best to hike with 3-4 people.
 If someone gets injured, a team of three can take care of the injured person and get help.
 Four is better.
 Nonetheless, finding someone or two or three people to hike with you can be a challenge.
 Are they fit?
 Can they go the distance?
 Will they go at my pace?
 Are they fast climbers?

 Many folks resort to Meetup or a few Facebook groups to find hikes.

 - The Trail Heads offers frequent hikes all around the Front Range.